cgpotts/annualreview-complearning/README.md

 Liang, Percy and Christopher Potts.
 2014.
 [Bringing machine learning and compositional semantics together](http://www.stanford.edu/~cgpotts/manuscripts/liang-potts-semantics.pdf).
-Submitted to the Annual Review of Linguistics.
+_Annual Review of Linguistics_ 1(1): 355&ndash;376.

 The purpose of the code is just to illustrate how the algorithms work, as an aid to understanding the paper and developing new models that synthesize compositionality and machine learning.

-All of the files contain detailed explanations and documentation, with cross references to the paper. evenodd.py, grammar.py, synthesis.py run demos corresponding to examples and discussions from the paper.
+All of the files contain detailed explanations and documentation, with cross references to the paper. `evenodd.py`, `grammar.py`, `synthesis.py` run demos corresponding to examples and discussions from the paper.

+The current verson has been tested with Python 2.7 and Python 3.5.
+The only other requirement is Numpy 1.10 or greater, and that dependency is only for the neural network in `distributed.py`.

 ## Code snippets